shiehn/signals-and-sorcery-docs/src/README.md

 head:
   - - meta
     - name: description
-      content: Signals & Sorcery is a platform for packaging, sharing and consuming machine learning operations.
-Extend applications with self-hosted AI operations.
+      content: Signals & Sorcery is multi-user dungeon (MUD) turned into a LLM RAG using LangChain.
 home: true
 actions:
-  - text: Users
+  - text: Play Game
     link: http://signalsandsorcery.app
     type: primary
-  - text: Creators
+  - text: About
-    link: /runes/
+    link: /guild/
     type: secondary
 heroImage: ./sas_logo_two.png
 features:
-    - title: Users
+    - title: Chat RPG
-      details: Install Crucible plugins for audio, video, image & web apps.
-Find AI Runes and run them anywhere there is a GPU!
+      details: Signals & Sorcery is a chat-based RPG that uses AI to generate art and narration.
-    - title: Creators
+    - title: Powered by
-      details: Write Colab/Jupyter notebooks in Python.
-Package them as AI Runes, and expose them to Crucible plugins!
+      details: Signals & Sorcery is powered by OpenAI (for now).
+Use your own OpenAI API key to generate content.
-    - title: Open Source
+    - title: Built With
-      details: Signals & Sorcery is an open source platform released under the GPL-3.0 license.
+      details: Signals & Sorcery is essentially a multi-user dungeon (MUD) turned into a LLM RAG using LangChain.

 footer: Made by Steve Hiehn with ❤️
 ---